chain4travel/camino-node/README.md

 ## Security Bugs

-**We and our community welcome responsible disclosures.**
+**We take security issues seriously and encourage responsible disclosures from our community.**

-If you've discovered a security vulnerability, please report it to us via [discord](https://discord.gg/K5THjAweFB).
-Valid reports will be eligible for a reward (terms and conditions apply).
+If you have discovered a security vulnerability, please refer to our [Security Policy](SECURITY.md) or contact us on [Discord](https://discord.gg/camino).